Mind the Gap: Anti-Critical Quantum Metrology

-which enhances the quantum Fisher information by a factor proportional to the excitation number [compare with Eq.~\eqref{eq:critical_enh}], while simultaneously reducing the relevant relaxation times as the energy gap increasesg.
-This mechanism realizes the protocol of anti-critical metrology, where squeezing is accompanied not by critical slowing down but by accelerated dynamics.
-Comparing the characteristic timescales (or, equivalently, energy scales), critical [Eq.~\eqref{eq:critT}] and anti-critical [Eq.~\eqref{eq:anticT}], reveals that, for the quantum Rabi model, the anti-critical protocol attains the same scaling with the excitation number while being at least $\propto \langle \hat a^\dagger \hat a \rangle^2$ faster than the critical one.
+so the quantum Fisher information is likewise enhanced proportionally to the excitation number [compare with Eq.~\eqref{eq:critical_enh}], while the relevant relaxation times decrease as the gap opens.
+This realizes the anti-critical protocol: quantum-enhancement accompanied not by critical slowing down but by accelerated dynamics.
+Comparing the characteristic timescales (or energy scales), critical [Eq.~\eqref{eq:Tcrit}] versus anti-critical [Eq.~\eqref{eq:anticT}], shows that, for the quantum Rabi model, the anti-critical scheme could attain the same scaling with $\langle \hat{a}^{\dagger}\hat{a} \rangle$ while being faster by a factor proportional to $\langle \hat{a}^{\dagger}\hat{a} \rangle^{2}$ assuming the same level of correlations.